agormp/sumt/README.md

                                             (tree is fully resolved - no polytomies)

-   MCC tree rooted at original root of tree sample having highest clade credibility Root credibility (frequency of root location in input trees): 86.3%
+   MCC tree rooted at original root of tree sample having highest clade credibility Root credibility (frequency of root bipartition in input trees): 86.3%

    Branch lengths set based on mean node depths in input trees